usnistgov/nist-mud/README.md

 1. The IETF MUD draft has achieved an RFC status.
 2. All issues are satisfactorily resolved.

-This project only implements the necessary ACL support for MUD profiles generated from MudMaker.org.
-This limitation will be removed in subsequent releases as the MUD standard matures and gets deployed.

 The vlan management code is for testing purposes to emulate a provider network.
 The OpenDaylight network virtualization NetVirt project should be used for network virtualization.